Extra Ordinary Man: Theatrical

 Extra Ordinary Man was expected to be released on 23 December 2023 during Christmas, but was preponed to 8 December 2023.
+It released along with the movie Hi Nanna.

 Home media

 The film was premiered on Disney+ Hotstar on 19 January 2024 in Telugu and Tamil languages.

 Reception

 Srivathsan Nadadhur of OTTplay gave 3/5 stars and wrote "Extra Ordinary Man is an irreverent, hilarious ode to cinema.
 Vakkantham Vamsi chooses an entertaining, 'lightweight' script for his second directorial, playing to the strengths of his capable cast."
 Paul Nicodemus of The Times of India gave 2.5/5 stars and wrote "Extra Ordinary Man could have been more impactful had it maintained the energy, characterisation, and vibe from the first half."

 NTV gave 2/5 stars and wrote "An ordinary routine film in pursuit of becoming Extra Ordinary became silly and pointless."
 Raghu Bandi of The Indian Express gave 1.5/5 stars and wrote "Vakkantham Vamsi's writing is poor, illogical and hardly entertains.
 His direction is equally lackluster."

 Neeshita Nyayapati of Hindustan Times called it "most ridiculous film of 2023" and wrote "Director Vakkantham Vamsi's Nithiin and Sreeleela-starrer almost seems to spoof everything that's laughable about commercial cinema."
 BVS Prakash of Deccan Chronicle wrote "After disasters like Maestro and Macherla Niyojakavargam, young actor Nithin has again chosen a lackluster plot 'Extra' Ordinary Man which falls flat on its face.
 It neither boasts of a novel plot nor has an interesting narration."

 Sangeetha Devi Dundoo of The Hindu wrote the film "is sometimes smart, sometimes silly and overstretched, but ensures plenty of laughs".
 Ram Venkat Srikar of Film Companion wrote "Extra Ordinary Man is a film that works on a writing level more than its final form.
 The ideas are so much fun, and you can totally see what the film could have been."